Neural Parametric Fokker-Planck Equations: Introduction

 \subsection{Major innovations of the proposed method}

 There are two main innovative points regarding our proposed method: \begin{itemize} \item (Dimension reduction) Reducing the high dimensional evolution PDE to a finite dimensional ODE system on parameter space.
-Equivalently, we use the dynamics in a finite dimensional parametric space to approximate the density evolution of particles that follow the Vlasov-type SDE
+Equivalently, we use the dynamics in a finite dimensional to approximate the density evolution of particles that follow the Vlasov-type SDE

-whose density function $\rho_t$ corresponds to the Fokker-Planck equation \eqref{introduction fpe}. \item (Sampling-friendly) We distill the information of $\rho_t$ into parameters $\{\theta_t\}$ by solving the parametric Fokker-Planck equation \eqref{introduction paraFPE}.
+Here $D$ is the diffusion coefficient as mentioned in \eqref{introduction fpe}.
+The density function $\rho_t$ corresponds to the Fokker--Planck equation \eqref{introduction fpe}. \item (Sampling-friendly) We distill the information of $\rho_t$ into parameters $\{\theta_t\}$ by solving the parametric Fokker--Planck equation \eqref{introduction paraFPE}.
 By doing so, we are able to obtain an efficient sampling technique to generate samples from $\rho_t$ for any time step $t$.
-To be more precise, we solve \eqref{introduction paraFPE} for time-dependent parameters $\{\theta_t\}$, and we can then generate samples from $\rho_t$ by pushing forward the samples drawn from a reference distribution $p$ using the pushforward map $T_{\theta_t}$.
-It worth mentioning that our method is very different from Langevin Monte Carlo (LMC, MALA) methods \cite{grenander1994representations, roberts1996exponential}, which aims at targeting the stationary distribution of the SDE associated to \eqref{introduction fpe}; or momentum methods \cite{QiMajda2017lowdimensional} , which focuses on keeping track of certain statistical information of the density $\rho_t$. \end{itemize}
+To be more precise, once we have applied our algorithm to solve \eqref{introduction paraFPE} for the time-dependent parameters $\{\theta_t\}$, we can then generate samples from $\rho_t$ by pushing forward the samples drawn from a reference distribution $p$ using the pushforward map $T_{\theta_t}$ with very little computational cost.
+Such ``implementing once for free future uses" mechanism is one of the significant advantages of our proposed algorithm.
+It is worth mentioning that in the view of both theoretical derivation and numerical implementation, our method is very different from Langevin Monte Carlo (LMC, MALA) methods \cite{grenander1994representations, roberts1996exponential}, which aims at targeting the stationary distribution of the SDE associated to \eqref{introduction fpe}; or moment methods \cite{QiMajda2017lowdimensional} , which focuses on keeping track of certain statistical information of the density $\rho_t$.